Azure/acs-demos/docs/pi/piswarm.md

 his video for a more detaild walk through.

   * Power up each of the Pis
-  * SSH into piswarm1
+  * SSH into piswarm-master
-    * `ssh pi@PI_IP_ADDRESS`
+    * `ssh pi@piswarm-master.local`
   * Verify you are not in a swarm already
     * `docker info`
 	* In the output verify it says 'swarm: Inactive'
   * Initialize a Swarm
     * `docker swarm init`
     * Copy the `docker swarm join` command that is output

-  * Have each of the other Pis join the Swarm by executing the above join command on each of the Pis
+Connect to each of yor agent Pis in turn (`ssh pi@piswarm-agent1.local`) and execute the the join command copied in the above steps.

-  * Back on 'piswarm1' verify your nodes are avialble:
+  * Back on 'piswarm-master' verify your nodes are avialble:
     * `docker node ls`
-  * Optionally make another node a manager
+  * Optionally make one or more nodes a manager
-    * `docker node promote piswarm2`
+    * `docker node promote piswarm-agent1.local`

 # Deploy your first multi-container application

+Lets check everything is working corretly:

 Blatently plagiarized from the excellent
 [deep dive by Alex Ellis](http://blog.alexellis.io/live-deep-dive-pi-swarm/).
 See